 The raters are told to concentrate on three factors in evaluating the quality of a page:

 - Authoritativeness of the creator's content and the site itself, and

 What is YMYL Content?

 YMYL stands for Your Money or Your Life.
-YMYL content and sites have a higher potential to affect the finances or well-being of searchers.
+YMYL content and sites may significantly impact or harm to a person or group of people.
+As Google writes:

 The Importance of E-A-T and YMYL

 The more YMYL a site or page is, the more weight raters are told to give E-A-T.